Paloma Bouhana

 SPIDER WOMAN (2021)

 How alternative forms of labour exchange, could provide one way in which subjects can partially operate outside the waged economy.
-A reflectiona on radical equality and a feminist ethic of care to show how embodied and everyday practices like time-banking could enable subjects to challenge the inequalities of waged work and in terms, partially construct alternative ‘distributions of the sensible’.
+A reflection on radical equality and a feminist ethic of care to show how embodied and everyday practices like time-banking could enable subjects to challenge the inequalities of waged work and in terms, partially construct alternative ‘distributions of the sensible’.

 Creation of a representation for the exchange of time between each other and design of a symbolic currency backed by trust between practitioners within a community, rather than by gold or state authority.
 Can this token of exchange be imagined ?
 Can this utopian collective care be represented ?
 Can I materialise the weight of the mental workload carried by women ?